chocoteam/choco-solver/README.md

 But also, facilities to interact with the search loop, factories to help modelling, many samples, etc.

-Choco3 is distributed under BSD 4-Clause License (Copyright (c) 1999-2015, Ecole des Mines de Nantes).
+Choco-solver is distributed under BSD 4-Clause License (Copyright (c) 1999-2015, Ecole des Mines de Nantes).

 Contact: choco@mines-nantes.fr